Dark Magick Rising (Draegan Lords Book 5) by M.L. Rhodes

 “The night Wen and I fought the soldiers outside the south barrier of the forest camp.
 We thought we had them all and then…” Wesley winced at the memory of the soldier rising up to stab Wen straight through.

 “You said he took a sword that night.”
-Jarrad’s face had gone pale.
+Jarrad’s face looked unusually pale in the firelight.

 “It was a mortal wound,” Wen said, finishing for him.

 “But then Wesley cut his hands and used his blood and, eventually, I was okay.”

 Jarrad took what looked like a painful swallow, then shook his head as if needing to clear it.
 “How did you know to do it?
 Did you know all along?” he asked Wesley.